Earth Day 2021

 Earth Day is a great chance to get out and spend some time in nature.
 If you are in Pittsburgh, there are great places in Pitt’s backyard to get outside and see the sprouting trees.
 Take a walk through Schenley Park, Frick Park, or anywhere else near you.

 Alternatively, take a bike ride!
 This could be as transportation for the day or for a fun leisurely ride.
-Make sure to check out Pitt’s Biking Resources when planning your bike outing.
+Check out Pitt Mobility tips when planning your bike outing.

 Don’t have a bike?
 Pitt employees and students can use The Healthy Ride bikes in Pittsburgh for free 30-minute rides!